BFHS-Open/Workshops/knowledge_organization.md

 https://github.com/sindresorhus/awesome - Awesome Lists of organized & annotated links

-https://www.gitbook.com/ - Tool for making pretty markdown docs
+https://www.gitbook.com/ - Tool for making pretty markdown docs  (free for personal use)

+1) Make a repository with your github account for crafting a personal wiki
+   - add at least one thing you are interested in and would want to learn more about (with the comp-sci club)
+2) Add the link to your wiki to your website that we initialized last week